lewis-morris/physicsSandbox/README.md

 If you've got git installed its easy.

-just open a console or command prompt and navigate to a folder you wish to install it in.
+Just open a console or command prompt and navigate to a folder that you wish to install it in.

+Then type

 ```
 git clone 'https://github.com/lewis-morris/physicsSandbox'